 Casa da Árvore

-With a large balcony and a stunning view over the Cerdeira Brook’s valley, the Casa da Árvore is ideal for those who want to let nature’s colours dictate their inspiration.
+With a large balcony and a stunning view over the Cerdeira’s Brook valley, the Casa da Árvore is ideal for those who want nature’s colours dictate their inspiration.

-Through the stairs you reach the second floor, with a double bed, a bathroom and another balcony, from which you can see the village’s natural pool.
+Through the stairs you reach the second floor with a double bed, a bathroom and another balcony, from where you can see the natural pool.

 With the artistic creations of António Fernandes and Vanda Vilela, nature is present in this house in a unique way.